zach-blumenfeld/graph-nd/README.md

    (with id, name, and description properties) can be types of or inputs to other components.
    """)
 ```
 2. **Merge Data into the Graph**: Merge both structured (e.g., CSV) and unstructured (e.g., PDFs) data.
-The `data.merg_csvs`, `data.merg_pdf` and `data.merg_text` methods use LLMs to automatically map data to your graph following the graph schema.
+The `data.merge_csvs`, `data.merge_pdf` and `data.merge_text` methods use LLMs to automatically map data to your graph following the graph schema.
 For cases where you need to control the mapping yourself (instead of relying on the LLM in GraphRAG), you can format your own node and relationship dict records and merge directly via the `data.merge_nodes` and `data.merge_relationships` methods.
 ``` python
 graphrag.data.merge_csvs(['component-types.csv', 'component-input-output.csv'])  # Structured data
 graphrag.data.merge_pdf('component-catalog.pdf')  # Unstructured data